Fly Me to the Moon (2024 film): Production

 In March 2022, Apple Studios announced it had acquired the rights to produce a film set in the backdrop of the Space Race, then titled Project Artemis, for more than $100 million.
 Scarlett Johansson and Chris Evans were also announced as starring in the film, with Jason Bateman directing.
 In May, Bateman said the working title Project Artemis was likely to change.
 He left the project the following month, citing creative differences, and was later replaced by Greg Berlanti, his first directorial effort since 2018's Love, Simon.

 Screenwriter Rose Gilroy referred to the book Marketing the Moon for her writing.
 She said the book "is about the original ads that were used, and how sci-fi was woven into the minds of the American people" using genre books and films.
 "That was instrumental… It was endlessly interesting to learn all the ways they sold" the Apollo 11 mission.
-While Gilroy received sole credit for the screenplay, with Bill Kirstein and Keenan Flynn credited with the story, Dana Fox and Michael Green also made contributions to the script, earning "additional literary material" credit.
+While Gilroy received sole credit for the screenplay, Bill Kirstein and Keenan Flynn credited with a "based on" credit for the story, Dana Fox and Michael Green also made contributions to the script, earning "additional literary material" credit.

 The search for a new director and Berlanti's availability changed the production schedule, forcing Evans to drop out as well.
 In July, Channing Tatum entered into negotiations to replace him.
 In September, Jim Rash joined the cast.
 Ray Romano, Anna Garcia, and Woody Harrelson would be added in the following months.

 Principal photography began in Atlanta on October 27, 2022, with a casting call issued seeking extras to play NASA employees and FBI agents.
 By December 21, 2023, with a release date of July 12, 2024 set, the film was no longer titled Project Artemis.
 In April 2024, the film's new title was revealed to be Fly Me to the Moon, and Daniel Pemberton was confirmed to compose the score.